 Imported from other countries - Dogs are imported regularly in great number.
 To the tune of 300,000 dogs imported into the US in a year.
 The CDC is even concerned because some enter the country with rabies.

 Good and ethical rescues work with their community.
 They evaluate the dogs they receive and keep them long enough to know what kind of behavioral baggage they may be carrying.
 They inform prospective buyers.
 Not the mills.
 It's all about quick turnover for them.

-Now if you look at the comments below, many pet traders yell that the south is overrun with homeless dogs, shelters bursting and they have a real need save and/or ship dogs to other areas of the country in order to save as many dogs as possible.
+Now if you look at the comments from many pet traders they yell that the south is overrun with homeless dogs, shelters bursting and they have a real need save and/or ship dogs to other areas of the country in order to save as many dogs as possible.
 Really?
-How about this organization importing dogs for sale?
-Just click here.

 According to an expose by a TV reporter, it is no wonder!
 They are importing dogs from Puerto Rico, Bahamas and elsewhere.